khofstadter/enhancingaudiodescription.com/README.md

 - random gallery after new page is loaded e.g. something dynamic

 ## log
+- 2022-01-19 some new posts and minor amendments as well as a new hero element (hero2) in css for the team posts
 - 2022-01-12 search.json changed to be consistent with article.html function, access checked with online tools and then link sent to Warren
 - 2022-01-11 new suggestions and content from M added
 - 2022-01-08 sent summery video to M